2017 Legislative Agenda

 Land banks are having a positive impact on communities across PA.
 But as they buy and sell properties they are finding that the Realty Transfer Tax is impacting their budgets.
 An exemption from the state share of the RTT was passed in July, 2016, but legislation is needed to cover the local RTT.

 9. Zombie Titles

+Zombie Titles sometimes occur when a homeowner believes s/he has lost a property in foreclosure and leaves, often after a judgment in foreclosure has been entered against him/her, but the bank doesn’t complete the foreclosure process and take title leaving no one to take care of the property.
 The situation is referred to “zombie titles” because years after the foreclosure the homeowner who defaulted is called to task for maintenance or past due taxes.
 The deed, which is still in his name, comes back to haunt him.
 Pennsylvania must make it clear that foreclosing lenders are responsible for maintaining properties until a new owner takes title.

 10. Establish Fast Track Foreclosure for Vacant Properties

+Properties that sit vacant during the foreclosure can cause harm to their communities.
 A “fast-track” process for foreclosing on vacant properties is good for the neighbors and for the foreclosing lenders.
 However, care must be taken to make sure the property is truly vacant and abandoned, and that lenders do not force vacancies in order to use the fast-track process.
 Fast-track foreclosure and zombie titles should be coupled to address the enduring impact of foreclosures on neighborhoods.